 Live outside events like cycling races, marathons and triathlons, typically take place over large distances like hundreds of square kilometres.
 For covering these large distances, an airborne relay is used.
 A pressurized aircraft circling at 6000 m receiving and transmitting all information between all involved UE’s.
 Typical operation has a defined and in advanced known duration.
 All PMSE equipment required for the production and capturing of an event is always available along the track of the event.
-Either it belongs to the broadcaster or a rental company has been engaged to deploy the network for the event.
+It either belongs to the broadcaster or a rental company has been engaged to deploy the network for the event.

 Wireless cameras are used for capturing the picture, voice and data signals of the competitors along the track.
 PMSE content capturing sits at the very beginning of the supply and value chains for a wide range of products, such as recordings of live performances or the archiving of culturally significant material.
-Consequently, content capture is expected to provide the highest quality possible, with producers and program makers taking steps to ensure the quality and robustness of content capture and delivery.
+Consequently, content capture is expected to be provided at the highest quality possible, with producers and program makers taking steps to ensure the quality and robustness of content capture and delivery.
 For these reasons, quality and reliability of the radio link are fundamental to PMSE users.
-For live PMSE productions especially, the commercial pressures on users are significant as there is no opportunity for recovery (See Figure 5.9.1-1, no possibility to ask the competitor: “Please, repeat!”), and so the tolerance for disturbance to the QoS is extremely low.
+For live PMSE productions especially, the commercial pressures on users are significant as there is no opportunity for recovery.
+It is not possible to re-run a race and so the tolerance for degradation of the QoS is extremely low.
 Often contractual obligations between the producer and the broadcaster specify a minimum amount of dropout or freezing of pictures.

 In a typical outside broadcast live event using an airborne relay, a number between 5 and 10 simultaneously active wireless cameras can be expected.
 Each wireless camera signal is streamed via an airborne relay to the central video mixing console.
 Each active wireless camera can produce a video stream of up to 100 Mbit/s (4K@100fps) and receives a return video signal of maximum 12 Mbit/s (1080i@50fps).

-The video mixing console does the mixing and combining of the different video streams.
-Many cameramen rely on receiving a personalized video mix of the event streamed back to his camera viewfinder, being a lower quality compressed feed.
-In this context, personalized means that each cameraman can receive a different video mix (i.e. point to point downlink transmission) fully adapted to his/her needs and preferences.
+The video mixing console performs the mixing and combining of the different video streams.
+Many cameramen rely on receiving a personalized video mix of the event streamed back to his camera viewfinder, this being a lower quality compressed feed.
+In this context, personalized means that each cameraman can receive a different video mix (i.e. point to point downlink transmission) fully adapted to his or her needs and preferences.
 Sometimes a group of cameramen in the production may want to receive the same video-mix.
 For this latter case, a point to multipoint downlink transmission could be used.
-The maximum (non)public network latency tolerated by a professional cameraman between his wireless camera and the return video picture in his viewfinder coming via the mixing console is limited to 40 ms The maximum round trip time for the network (airborne Core and RAN) is set to 6 ms The backhaul IP-link (if available) between the airborne relay and the base-station uses 4 ms which leaves 30 ms. for the codec and the mixing console.
+The maximum network latency tolerated by a professional cameraman between his wireless camera and the return video picture in his viewfinder coming via the mixing console is a maximum of 40 ms The maximum round trip time for the network (airborne Core and RAN) is set to 6 ms The backhaul IP-link between the airborne relay and the base-station takes 4 ms which leaves 30 ms. for the codec and the mixing console.
 The video mixing console produces further outgoing high-quality streams for playout and recording.